Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 2. Bucharest

-Bucharest, the capital city of Romania, often surprises visitors with its eclectic mix of old-world charm and contemporary energy.
-The city is home to the Palace of the Parliament, the second-largest administrative building in the world after the Pentagon, an immense reminder of the country’s communist past.
+Bucharest is the capital city of Romania, which has, in many cases, left visitors in awe of its eclectic blend of old-world charm and modern-day energy.
+The Palace of the Parliament is situated in the city.
+It is now the second-largest administrative building in the world, after the Pentagon, an enormous reminder of the country’s communist times.

-Other than its imposing architecture, Bucharest has vibrant neighborhoods like Lipscani, the historic Old Town, filled with cafes, bars, boutiques, and lively street music.
-Make sure you visit Herastrau Park, an extensive green space perfect for a relaxing boat ride or a picnic, and explore the Village Museum, showcasing traditional Romanian village life with real homes and churches relocated from all across the country.
+Besides its grandiose buildings, Bucharest also has colorful districts such as Lipscani, the well-known Old Town, where most cafes, bars, boutiques, and street music are located.
+Make sure you visit the Herastrau Park, an extensive park ideal for enjoying a peaceful boat ride or a picnic, and the Village Museum, which presents the traditional life of Romanian villages with actual houses and churches relocated from all around Romania.

-If you want to experience Romania’s rural roots, Maramure? in the north is the place to be.
-This region is known for its wooden churches, rolling green hills, and time-honored customs that have been preserved for generations.
+If you are interested in experiencing the rural origins of Romania, you should visit Maramure?, to the north.
+This area is known for its wooden churches, green hills, and well-established traditions that have been preserved for generations.

 4. The Danube Delta

-The Danube Delta is one of Europe’s most biodiverse ecosystems, where the Danube River meets the Black Sea.
-It’s a paradise for birdwatchers, nature lovers, and photographers.
-Home to over 300 species of birds and countless other wildlife, the delta’s labyrinth of waterways and floating reed islands is best explored by boat.
+The Danube Delta is one of the most biodiverse ecosystems of Europe, where the Danube River flows to the Black Sea.
+It is a birdwatcher, nature, and photographer’s heaven.
+With more than 300 species of birds and much other wildlife, the maze of water and floating reed islands is best explored by boat, and there are guided tours available.

-While visiting here, stay in a traditional fisherman’s village like Mila 23 or Sfântu Gheorghe and enjoy fresh fish dishes, slow-paced life, and unforgettable sunrises over the water.
+On your visit here, stay in a traditional fisherman village, such as Mila 23 or Sfântu Gheorghe, and sample fresh fish meals, a relaxed pace, and memorable dawns over the water.

 5. The Carpathian Mountains